dgaydukov/cert-spring5/files/spring5.md

 ```
 We are using lombok to generate getter/setter but you can also write them by hand

-POJO - plain old java object (term inveted by Martin Fowler) - refers to any java object that's not coupled to any framework.
+POJO - plain old java object (term invented by Martin Fowler) - refers to any java object that's not coupled to any framework.
 Spring Bean - a java object managed by spring container.
-Spring bean can be javabean, or pojo, or just some class.
+Since POJO = plain old java object, so any class is a POJO, so spring beans also POJO.
+We associate Spring with POJO to express that with Spring, the beans stay simple, testable, adaptable, etc..., not or rather few coupled to specific framework interfaces or implementations.
+POJO brings a low coupling by using generally metadata such as XML or code annotations (often preferred as less verbose and located directly in the concerning class) to bind the beans to the framework.